We are keen to work with companies interested in developing and training their employees and preparing them for more

 - a broad, comprehensive understanding of organisational areas

 - a strong grasp of the global business environment

 - leadership skills so they can manage and lead organisations effectively.

 Organisations have an opportunity to work in a variety of ways with our students, faculty and other partners including:

 The benefits of an Executive MBA

 This time off can be negotiated with employers as vacation, unpaid leave, study days or time off in lieu.

 EMBA participants are required to be in full-time employment; applying lessons learned is an important feature of the programme.

-The EMBA focuses on participants’ personal and professional development, preparing them for the demands of a senior management or leadership role.
+The EMBA programmes focus on participants’ personal and professional development, preparing them for the demands of a senior management or leadership role.

-The programme aims to develop their effectiveness as leaders through executive coaching and peer-to-peer learning, developing skills in:
+The programmes aim to develop their effectiveness as leaders through executive coaching and peer-to-peer learning, developing skills in: